 The continued development and refinement progressed with smaller sized units and greater safety developed into commercial refrigeration units.
 This progression led to the development of a consumer product category called the refrigerator.
 Eventually, the refrigerator replaced the icebox, which was an insulated box that used harvested ice to cool the interior.
 In the 20th century, according to Wikipedia, refrigeration has made “Galactic Cities” such as Dallas, Phoenix, and Los Angeles possible.

-Commercial Refrigeration in Dallas from RSI
+Contact RSI for Commercial Refrigeration in Dallas

 RSI offers the leading manufacturers and technologies in the commercial refrigeration niche including: